DanielVanNoord/AlpacaDiscoveryTests/README.md

 There are several working samples included in this repository.
 These should help to reduce any ambiguity with this RFC.
 All of the servers were tested at the same time to ensure that the broadcast port can be shared.
 The following issues need testing and possible refinement:

  * Specific port number(s) to be assigned
- * Review of message contents (discovery and response).
-What might be missing or too verbose?
- * Message versioning - Is this needed?
-It is not part of the current implementation.
  * Servers behind port forwarders/proxies.
 Currently the proposal requires servers to allow end users to change the reported port.
 As they have to setup the proxy anyway this allows users with custom or multi-segment setups to handle this situation.
 The design is aimed at a single segment LAN environment for simplicity and ease of implementation.

 There are likely other issues not yet included.